 Size and Shape

-Large rifle primers have a larger diameter compared to their small rifle counterparts.
+large rifle primers for sale have a larger diameter compared to their small rifle counterparts.
 The exact dimensions may vary slightly between different manufacturers, but they are generally around 0.210 inches in diameter.
 The shape is typically rounded with a slightly domed or flat face.

 The cup thickness of large rifle primers is greater than that of small rifle primers.
 This increased cup thickness enhances their ability to handle higher pressures generated by larger rifle cartridges.